hmrodrigues99/TRACE-RICE/README.md

 Generating SNP density heatmaps
 ```
-# Open script to change working directory if necessary
+# Install necessary packages and open scripts to change working directory as needed
 heatmap.R
 ```

 QTL annotation and HIGH impact gene enrichment analysis
 ```
 # eatingqualityQTL.tab and seedQTL.tab files retrieved from SnpEff database
-# Open scripts and change working directory and sample list as necessary
+# Install necessary packages and open scripts to change working directory and/or sample list as needed
-# Install necessary packages if needed
 snp_in_qtl.R
 variant_enrichment.R
 ```